 If you and your spouse manage your investments separately, or if your family uses more than one advisor, be extra diligent when tax-loss selling.
 The easiest way to stay out of trouble is to avoid using the same securities: for example, if you both invest in ETFs, you could agree to use different fund providers.

 I hold the same ETFs in my TFSA and my taxable account.
-I have a dividend replacement plan (DRIP) set up for all the holdings in my TFSA.
+I have a dividend reinvestment plan (DRIP) set up for all the holdings in my TFSA.
 Will this be a problem if I harvest a loss?

 Yes, using DRIPs makes it easy to create superficial losses accidentally.
 Each reinvested dividend involves purchasing new ETF units, so if any of these transactions falls within the 61-day window, it could result in a superficial loss.